microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _The Web site's temporary home page_

 1. Click **Application settings** in the "Settings" blade.
+(If the "Settings" blade isn't visible, you may have to scroll to the right to see it.)

     ![Viewing application settings](Images/application-settings.png)

     _Viewing application settings_

-1. In the "Application Settings" blade, scroll down to the "App settings" and "Connection strings" sections.
+1. In the "Application settings" blade, scroll down to the "App settings" and "Connection strings" sections.
 These sections allow you to define key-value pairs that the app can access at runtime.
-Specifying values such as these in the portal rather than embedding them in your code makes it easier to run the app in different environments and in different contexts, and also helps mitigate the risk of inadvertently uploading code containing database connection strings and other sensitive items into public source-code repositories.
+Specifying values such as these in the portal rather than embedding them in your code makes it easier to run the app in different environments and in different contexts, and also helps mitigate the risk of inadvertently uploading code containing database connection strings and other sensitive items to public source-code repositories.

     > If you're curious about the **Slot setting** boxes, here's a quick explanation.
 In the Azure App Service, the _Basic_, _Standard_, and _Premium_ pricing tiers tiers allow you to provision multiple **deployment slots** for a given Web App.
 You can use these slots in several ways, including setting up pre-production staging environments for testing code changes before putting them into production.
 The **Slot setting** boxes allow you to specify whether a setting or connection string applies to all deployment slots or only to a particular deployment slot.